MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

    {{client-failures}}).

-4. If one or more SVCB records of ServiceForm SvcRecordType are returned for $SVCB_QNAME, clients should select the highest-priority compatible record with acceptable parameters.
+4. If one or more SVCB records of ServiceForm SvcRecordType are returned for $SVCB_QNAME, clients SHOULD select the highest-priority compatible record with acceptable parameters.
 This SvcDomainName and SvcFieldValue represent the preferred endpoint.
 If connection to this endpoint fails, the client MAY try to connect using values from a lower-priority record.